 How can I get phone service in Japan?

 My favorite option for accessing the Internet across the world is the Airalo eSIM.
 An eSIM doesn’t need to be physically put in and taken out; it’s simply installed onto your phone and connects to Internet anywhere in the world as soon as you land.
 Instead of wasting time looking for a local plastic SIM, you can activate the eSIM immediately after installation or upon arrival in Japan.
-This is the easiest and most convenient option, and it’s reliable.
+This is the easiest and most convenient option.
 I’ve used Airalo all over the world and I’m always a happy customer.
 Plus, if you are continuing your travels after Japan, you can get a regional Asia eSIM that works in 14 countries.

 Keep in mind that eSIMs only provide data service for connecting to the Internet, not calling and texting plans.
-If you need to make calls or send texts abroad, then you can pick up a physical SIM card at the airport upon arrival by pre-ordering here.
+If you need to make calls or send texts abroad, you can pick up a physical SIM card at the airport upon arrival by pre-ordering here.

 What about money?

 Japan’s currency is the Yen (JP¥ / ¥).
 When you first arrive in Japan, make sure to withdraw cash at a 7/11 ATM.
-These ATMs are easy to use with low withdrawal fees for foreigners.
+These ATMs are easy to use and have low withdrawal fees for foreigners.
 Cash is still widespread in Japan, so always have some on you.
 Plenty of popular restaurants and attractions in tourist areas accept cards, but plenty don’t, especially if you are venturing out on a day trip.
 It’s better to be safe than sorry and always have a good amount of cash on you.

 Is Japan vegetarian-friendly?